westland/westland.github.io/content/academics/Curriculum Vitae.md

 1. Determinants of Liquidity in Cryptocurrency Markets, Digital Finance, Volume 5, pages 261–293, (2023)
 1. Comorbidity Graph for Chronic Disease: A Topological Approach for Estimating Treatment Cost, (with Eric See-to), Proceedings of PACIS 2022
 1. Information loss and bias in likert survey responses.
 PLoS ONE 17(7): e0271949. https://doi.org/10.1371/journal.pone.0271949, July 2022
-1. Understanding Characteristics of Popular Streamers on Live Streaming Platforms: Evidence from Twitch.tv, Journal of the AIS, forthcoming 2022 (with K. Zhao, Y. Hu)
+1. Understanding Characteristics of Popular Streamers on Live Streaming Platforms: Evidence from Twitch.tv, Journal of the AIS, 22(4) (with K. Zhao, Y. Hu) November 2020) DOI:10.17705/1jais.00689
 1. Assessing Privacy and Security of Information Systems from Audit Data, Information Systems Frontiers, 24 (5), 1417-1434, 2021-05-27
 1. Trade informativeness and liquidity in Bitcoin markets.
 PLoS ONE 16(8): e0255515, August 12, 2021, https://doi.org/10.1371/journal.pone.0255515
 1. When all Products are Digital: Complexity and Intangible Value in the Ecosystem of Digitizing Firms, Information Systems Research, DOI: 10.25300/MISQ/2021/15384, September 2021 (w/ Pouya Rahmati, Ali Tafti and Cesar Hidalgo)